Where to pick fruit in NSW

 Edged by cool-climate mountains, seaside hinterlands and grassy plains, NSW provides a fertile landscape to grow exceptional produce.
-Grab your cutest basket and head out to hand-harvest your own sweet fruits at these welcoming farms.
+Grab your cutest basket and head out to hand-harvest your own fruits, vegetables and nuts at these welcoming farms.

 Destination NSW